Smokin' in the Boys Room

-"Smokin' in the Boys Room" is a song originally recorded by Brownsville Station in 1973 on their album Yeah!.
-It reached number 3 in both Canada and on the US Billboard Hot 100, and was later certified by the RIAA.
+"Smokin' in the Boys Room" (also spelled "Smokin' in the Boy's Room") is a song by the American rock band Brownsville Station, released in October 1973 as the second and final single from their third studio album, Yeah!.
+It peaked at number 3 both in Canada and on the US Billboard Hot 100, and was later certified gold by the RIAA.

 The song is about students hoping to avoid being caught violating their school's smoking ban by smoking cigarettes in the boys' restroom.
-The song begins with a spoken recitation, and the verses and a part of the chorus, are mostly spoken, rather than sung.
+It begins with a spoken recitation, and the verses and a part of the chorus are mostly spoken, rather than sung.